 Since 1996, NET Institute has trained thousands of students worldwide who desire to strengthen families and communities and serve the addicted, the marginalized and the poor.
 Dr. LaCour oversees curriculum development, faculty selection and insures the maintenance of professional standards.
 She interacts with professional Certification Boards and represents NET Institute nationally and globally.
 In early 2014, Dr. LaCour launched her newest and most innovative endeavor- The CPRC Professional Recovery Coach Program.
 It is a new non-clinical approach that brings together the proven protocols of Professional Coaching and the best practices in Alcohol, Drug and Addiction Recovery.
-She has joined forces with Berry Fowler, founder of Sylvan Learning Centers and the Fowler International Academy of Professional Coaching, to launch a new career opportunity for people in the helping professions and in recovery who want to empower people to start their sober life on a solid footing.
-Rise Professional Recovery Coaching is about results and energizes people in long term recovery from addiction or codependency to discover new levels of satisfaction and purpose in life.
+The goal of this program is to launch a new career opportunity for people in the helping professions and in recovery who want to empower people to start their sober life on a solid footing.
+Professional Recovery Coaching is about results and energizes people in long term recovery from addiction or codependency to discover new levels of satisfaction and purpose in life.

 As a tireless advocate for people in recovery and for people who serve in the addiction field around the world, Dr. LaCour launched the Recovery Heroes Initiative to honor their efforts.
 Her popular podcast “Prevailing Wins in Recovery” was created at the request of the Women’s Information Network.

 As an author, trainer, curriculum developer and international consultant, Dr. LaCour has extensive experience in establishing collaborative partnerships around the world.
-She has trained in twenty four nations including Russia, India, Colombia, Egypt, Pakistan, Chile, Malaysia and Cambodia.
-She is President of the International Substance Abuse and Addiction Coalition (ISAAC) based in the United Kingdom which serves more than 1,000 projects with members in 70 nations.
+She has trained in twenty-four nations including Russia, India, Colombia, Egypt, Pakistan, Chile, Malaysia and Cambodia.

 After ten years of training and partnering in Egypt, Dr. LaCour returned in 2009, as a UN consultant in support of Muslim and Christian HIV/AIDS outreach workers from the Middle East region.
 She administered the first professional addiction examination to over 100 students by partnering with the Florida